D2O: Dynamic Discriminative Operations for Efficient Long-Context Inference of Large Language Models: Appendix

 \subsection{Generated Samples of Multi-turn Conversations}

-To validate our $\text{D}_{2}\text{O}$ method's ability to preserve critical context information and generate correct and fluent responses in multi-turn dialogues, we employed the MT-bench dataset~\cite{zheng2024judging}.
+To validate our $\text{D}_{2}\text{O}$ method's ability to preserve critical context information and generate correct and fluent responses in multi-turn dialogues, we employed the MT-bench dataset~\citep{zheng2024judging}.
 This dataset consists of 3.3K expert-level pairwise human preferences for responses generated by six models, including GPT-4 and LLaMA-13B, in response to 80 multi-turn questions.
 It is specifically designed to assess the performance of language models in producing contextually appropriate conversations.
-To ensure a fair experimental comparison, we followed the settings~\cite{xiao2023efficient, zhang2024h2o} of using a KV cache budget of 2048 tokens.
+To ensure a fair experimental comparison, we followed the settings~\citep{xiao2023efficient, zhang2024h2o} of using a KV cache budget of 2048 tokens.
 For $\text{D}_{2}\text{O}$ and $\text{H}_{2}\text{O}$, we set the quantity of the top $N$ important tokens at 48 and recent tokens $M$ at 2000.

 Notably, due to the extremely long texts in streaming multi-turn dialogues, the full model will encounter out-of-memory issue.
-Therefore, we primarily compare $\text{D}_{2}\text{O}$ with $\text{H}_{2}\text{O}$~\cite{zhang2024h2o} and StreamingLLM~\cite{xiao2023efficient}.
+Therefore, we primarily compare $\text{D}_{2}\text{O}$ with $\text{H}_{2}\text{O}$~\citep{zhang2024h2o} and StreamingLLM~\citep{xiao2023efficient}.
 As illustrated in Figure~\ref{fig:MT bench}, we randomly sample outputs according to the running order of the MT bench dialogue data, with samples 1 and 2 appearing in the earlier dialogue data and samples 3 and 4 in the latter part.
 From the outputs, we observe that during the early stages of multi-turn conversations, both $\text{D}_{2}\text{O}$ and two other eviction-based KV cache compression methods effectively captured the context and yielded accurate responses.
 However, after the second sample, $\text{H}_{2}\text{O}$ and StreamingLLM start to produce irrelevant content, losing conversational coherence.
-This deterioration underscores a significant loss of contextual information and a decline in future generation performance, illustrating the drawbacks of methods that directly drop the middle KV cache, such as StreamingLLM, or employ eviction strategies based on attention scores, like $\text{H}_{2}\text{O}$.
-This experiment demonstrates the efficacy of our two-level discriminative operations for context retention.
+This deterioration underscores a significant loss of contextual information and a decline in future generation performance, illustrating the drawbacks of methods that directly drop the middle KV cache, such as StreamingLLM, or employ eviction strategies based on attention scores, like $\text{H}_{2}\text{O}$. \zw{Meanwhile, we observe that Full Cache encounters an out-of-memory error when processing the third sample.
+It highlights the critical necessity of optimizing KV cache to retain complete contextual information during multi-turn dialogues with ultra-long texts.} This experiment demonstrates the efficacy of our two-level discriminative operations for context retention.